-Policies set forth by the Federal government catalyzed digitization of health records systems - particularly the Health Information Technology for Economic and Clinical Health (HITECH) Act and the creation of the Office of the National Coordinator for Health IT (ONC) - and have acted as a driver of health system interoperability efforts.
+Policies set forth by the Federal government catalyzed digitization of health records systems - particularly the Health Information Technology for Economic and Clinical Health (HITECH) Act and the creation of the Office of the National Coordinator for Health IT (ONC), now the Assistant Secretary for Technology Policy and Office of the National Coordinator for Health Information Technology (ASTP/ONC)- and have acted as a driver of health system interoperability efforts.
 Recent Federal rules aim to take this one step further by putting people at the center of healthcare by giving individuals access to their personal electronic health information.

-On March 9, 2020, the HHS Office of ONC and Centers for Medicare & Medicaid Services (CMS) released two rules, which implement the interoperability and people access provisions of the Federal 21st Century Cures Act.
+On March 9, 2020, the HHS Office of ASTP/ONC and Centers for Medicare & Medicaid Services (CMS) released two rules, which implement the interoperability and people access provisions of the Federal

+21st Century Cures Act.
 Together, these rules mark the transition to more robust Federal healthcare data sharing policies from the Federal government, requiring both public and private entities to share health information with individuals while keeping information private and secure, thus allowing people unprecedented access to their health data and resources to research healthcare providers, ultimately empowering them to make informed decisions about their care.

-The ONC rule (the ONC 21st Century Cures Act Final Rule), establishes a technical framework that sets standards for information sharing and penalties for information blocking.
+The ASTP/ONC rule (the ASTP/ONC 21st Century Cures Act Final Rule), establishes a technical framework that sets standards for information sharing and penalties for information blocking.
 The CMS rule (the CMS Interoperability and Patient Access Final Rule) sets specific requirements of organizations funded by CMS to share health data with patients and among payers.